pip-services4/pip-services4-node/pip-services4-prometheus-node/README.md

 This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

-The module contains components for working with meters in the Prometheus service.
-The PrometheusCounters and PrometheusMetricsService components allow you to work both in client mode through PushGateway, and as a service.
+The module contains components for working with meters in the Prometheus controller.
+The PrometheusCounters and PrometheusMetricsController components allow you to work both in client mode through PushGateway, and as a controller.

 The module contains the following packages:
 - **Build** - the default factories for constructing components.
 - **Count** - components of counters (metrics) with sending data to Prometheus via PushGateway
-- **Services** - components of the service for reading counters (metrics) by the Prometheus service
+- **Controllers** - components of the controller for reading counters (metrics) by the Prometheus controller

 <a name="links"></a> Quick links: